NativeScript/docs-v7/ui/frame/AndroidFrame.md

 To start a new Activity, a new Frame instance should be created and navigated to the desired Page.

 ##### Properties
- - **layout** - _ViewGroup_.
+ - **rootViewGroup** - _ViewGroup_.
-  Gets the native android.view.ViewGroup instance that represents the layout part of the Frame.
+  Gets the native android.view.ViewGroup instance that represents the root layout part of the Frame.
  - **activity** - _Activity_.
   Gets the native android.app.Activity instance associated with this Frame.
 In case of nested Frame objects, this property points to the activity of the root Frame.
  - **currentActivity** - _Activity_.